EllaChang/NLP-Practices/README.md

 # About this Repository
 Most projects listed in this repository were completed for the [Udacity Natural Language Processing Nanodegree Program](https://www.udacity.com/course/natural-language-processing-nanodegree--nd892).
+Check out my graduation certificate [here](https://confirm.udacity.com/KDJDPY2X).
 Named Entity Recognition is an individual project done outside of the Udacity program.
 ## Bayesian Spam Classifier
 This classifier uses the Naive Bayes algorithm to classify SMS messages as spam or not spam.
 ## LDA Topic Modeling